andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-23-gelfands-algebra-chunk-2-commutative-associative-and-distributive-laws.md

 {% include JB/setup %}

 ## The Assocative and Commutative Laws
-These laws allow you ti jiggle around the numbers in your sums and multiplications, to make it easier to do in your head.
+These laws allow you to jiggle around the numbers in your sums and multiplications, to make them easier to do in your head.

 There are Associative Laws for addition: